Logo Voyage

 Sleep

-Lakes Caliraya and Lumot are a favorite glamping and camping destination for tourists coming from Metro Manila.
+Lakes Caliraya and Lumot are popular glamping and camping destinations for tourists coming from Metro Manila.
 Similar arrangements also exist along the Marilaque Highway in Santa Maria, Famy and Siniloan.
 Conventional lodging options also exist in Pila, Santa Cruz and Pagsanjan.

 Stay safe